 2. Global Reach

 Like with remote teams, global teams can use call masking when placing calls to customers in different regions and countries.
-Here, instead of hiding the number, they can display a local number your business owns for a particular region or country.
+Here, instead of hiding the number, they can show a local phone number that your business owns for a particular region or country.
 For example, an employee in the US calling a customer in Mexico can override the caller ID to display a local Mexico phone number instead of their personal US number.
 Customers are more likely to answer when they see calls coming from a local caller ID.

 3. Vendor-Buyer Interactions